Morphological Network: How Far Can We Go with Morphological Neurons?: Morphological Neurons

-Hinging hyperplanes \cite{breiman1993hinging} have many applications in regression and classification tasks.
 In this subsection, we show that the simple morphological block can be represented as a sum of hinge functions.
-Further, we try to develop the intuition behind a single morphological block with a toy example.
+Hinge functions provide a powerful representation for problems like classification, and regression tasks~\cite{breiman1993hinging}.
+Additionally, we try to develop the intuition behind the morphological block with a toy example.

 \begin{definition}[$k$-order Hinge Function \cite{wang2005generalization}] A $k$-order hinge function $h^{(k)}(\vx)$ consists of $(k+1)$ hyperplanes continuously joined together.
 It may be defined as

 \end{definition}